camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The JWT-Bearer Flow uses [JWTs as Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7523#section-2.1) ("urn:ietf:params:oauth:grant-type:jwt-bearer" grant_type for Oauth 2.0) that provide a JWT assertion following the OAuth Assertion Framework: [Using Assertions as Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7521#section-4.1) | [Client Acting on Behalf of a User](https://datatracker.ietf.org/doc/html/rfc7521#section-6.3).

-The scope parameter is MUST NOT be specified for JWT-Bearer Flow but the scope claim in the assertion is mandatory.
+The scope parameter MUST NOT be specified for JWT-Bearer Flow, but the scope claim in the assertion is mandatory.

 The API Consumer SHALL set the claims of the assertion as defined here: